LetalGyration/LightbulbProject/README.md

 #### Improvements

 Opportunities to improve the application:
-1. using Amazon s3 to work with images
+1. use Amazon s3 to work with images
-2. Improving the auto-update of the bulb component using sockets.
+2. Improve the auto-update of the bulb component using sockets.